 You may also be charged by your bank or building society if you pay your energy bill by cash.

-Paying by cash or cheque is a good way to monitor your spending, as you will always see your bill before you pay it in the even you wish to challenge any overcharging or incorrect fees.
+Paying by cash or cheque is a good way to monitor your spending, as you will always see your bill before you pay it in the event that you wish to challenge any overcharging or incorrect fees.